louismullie/temp-data/markdown_final/bc8bccc5-44e6-f57a-fc1a-1f08ab1237aa.md

 Methods

-We used 2024 Ideon formulary data for all available ACA and Medicaid plans (including Medicaid managed care and state plans), obtained through the Robert Wood Johnson Foundation’s noncommercial researcher initiative.
+We used 2024 Ideon formulary data for all available ACA and Medicaid plans (including Medicaid managed care and state plans), obtained through the Robert Wood Johnson Foundation's noncommercial researcher initiative.
 Ideon provides data sharing services for insurance carriers, technology platforms, and researchers.
 We identified drugs using the US Food and Drug Administration (FDA) National Drug Codes (NDC) database and linked brand and generic drug names to the formulary files.
 This study was approved by the Harvard Faculty of Medicine institutional review board, and informed consent was not required given that no human participants were involved.
 We followed Strengthening the Reporting of Observational Studies in Epidemiology reporting guidelines for cross-sectional studies.

 We classified drugs as antiemetics using previously established methodsand review of clinical guidelines.
 We excluded controlled substances (cannabinoids, benzodiazepines) and diversion risks (steroids) given the complexity of coverage restrictions in those groups (eAppendix in Supplement 1).
 We further excluded drugs that did not appear in both the ACA and Medicaid formularies.
 Of note, some drugs included in this study (eg, olanzapine, haloperidol, scopolamine) may have additional benefits beyond CINV prophylaxis and cancer-related nausea treatment but were included given their inclusion in guidelines for patients with cancer.